 Do the benefits of the tuberculosis vaccine outweigh its risks?

 The tuberculosis vaccine is not highly effective at preventing lung infections caused by the tuberculosis bacteria.
-For this reason, the vaccine is only recommended for a fairly uncommon subset of those in contact with someone infected with tuberculosis ─ specifically someone in constant contact with a person infected with TB who either refuses to take antibiotics or is infected with a strain that is resistant to all antibiotics.
+For this reason, the vaccine is only recommended for a small subset of those in contact with someone infected with tuberculosis ─ specifically someone in constant contact with a person infected with TB who either refuses to take antibiotics or is infected with a strain that is resistant to all antibiotics.
 On the other hand, the tuberculosis vaccine has no serious side effects.
-Therefore, in the uncommon subset of people who should use the vaccine, the benefits clearly outweigh the risks.
+Therefore, in the small subset of people who should use the vaccine, the benefits clearly outweigh the risks.

 - Coughing up blood and mucus

 - Can lead to miliary TB, particularly in children, spreading to other parts of the body including the meninges